 Self-awareness is essential to succeed as an entrepreneur

 When you're preparing your business plan, you do a careful assessment of the external business environment.
-You look at your target market, your existing competition, ease of entry for further competition, consumer trends, and how you will differentiate yourself from your competition..
+You look at your target market, your current competition, ease of entry for future competitors, consumer trends, and how you will differentiate yourself from your competition..

 Well, that's all well and good.
 It's essential, no question about that.
 But just as important as understanding the dynamics of your external environment is understanding the critical dynamics of the "inner game" if you want to be successful in business.
 You've got to have self-awareness to succeed.

 What am I talking about, you might ask? .......
 In the same way that you look "outside" and study your competition as part of preparing for potential threats to your business, so too you need to look within.
 You need to check "inside" and see if there are any obstacles that could get in the way of you enjoying success as an entrepreneur.
 Here are three to watch out for ....

 Investigate, analyse, plan, act and review ......
 Isn't that how it's all meant to go?
 Except the problem with procrastination is that we can get stuck in the analysis stages - thinking, thinking and then maybe doing some more thinking.

 Hey, by all means make sure you've got all of the information that you need - and think through the risks and the various permutations - but there comes the time when you've got to recognise you've done enough research and it's the time for action!
 Otherwise it becomes paralysis through over-analysis.

 So what can underlie procrastination? .....
 Sometimes it can be the fear of making a mistake.
 Sometimes, it can be waiting until we feel we've got the "perfect" plan or product, so that we won't make a mistake.